solspace/craft-freeform/packages/plugin/src/Integrations/CRM/Freshdesk/README.md

 ### 2. Set up Integration on your site

-- Switch back to your Freeform/Craft tab.
+- Switch back to this integration tab.
-- Select *Freshdesk (v2)* from the **Service Provider** select dropdown.
-- Enter a name and handle for the integration.
 - Paste the API Key from Freshdesk into the **API Key** field in Freeform.
 - In the **Domain** field, enter your Freshdesk helpdesk domain, e.g. `https://yourcompany.freshdesk.com`.